 - Preheat the oven to 220C/392F.
 200C fan.

-- Heat 1/2 a tbsp of oil in a pan and cook the vegetarian sausages until golden.
+- Heat ½ a tablespoon of oil in a pan and cook the vegetarian sausages until golden.

-- Add 2 tbsp of oil to a large roasting dish, put the dish in the oven until the oil is piping hot.
+- Add 2 tablespoon of oil to a large roasting dish, put the dish in the oven until the oil is piping hot.

 - Nutritional Information is approximate and is calculated using an online tool.
 It will vary depending on the sausages you use.

-- Batter, you will get the best results from leaving the batter to rest for as long as possible.
+- The batter, you will get the best results from leaving the batter to rest for as long as possible.
 An hour at least overnight is optimal however I have had good results from leaving it to rest for 30 minutes.

 - Sausages, try to get the best vegetarian sausages you can find.
 We like Linda McCarthy's Lincolnshire sausage for this.